WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

 ..
 Note::
-   You must specify a ``basis_size`` (see below) for the Fourier propagator too because we compute initial values from wavepackets.
+   You must specify a ``basis_size`` (see below) for the Fourier propagator too because we compute initial values from wave-packets.

 Parameters for the ``hagedorn`` propagator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``basis_size``
-  Number of basis functions used for homogeneous Hagedorn wavepackets.
+  Number of basis functions used for homogeneous Hagedorn wave-packets.

   * Possible values: Non-negative integer larger than 2.
   * Data type: integer

 ``leading_component``
-  The leading component is the eigenvalue that governs the propagation of the wavepackets' parameters.
+  The leading component is the eigenvalue that governs the propagation of the wave-packets parameters.

   * Possible values: Integer in the range 0 to :math:`N-1` inclusive, where :math:`N` is the number of energy levels the